This post may contain affiliate links. See my privacy policy for details.

 Let’s get serious about those sausage balls now.

-This is a classic Bisquick® recipe that is extremely popular around the holidays and with the holidays coming up I thought it was high time I gave these a try, not to mention I have a box of Bisquick® that I was supposed to take out to the trailer at the lake – and I need to use it up before it goes stale.
+This is a classic Bisquick® recipe that is extremely popular around the holidays.
+With the holidays coming up, I thought it was high time I gave these a try, not to mention I have a box of Bisquick® that I was supposed to take out to the trailer at the lake – and I need to use it up before it goes stale.
 We totally were screwed out of a decent August here in Alberta, between the fires in BC smoking up the air Calgary and Edmonton and the weather generally being weirdly hot and cold, we made it out to the lake ONCE – and we stayed inside the trailer the entire time.
 It was so smoky we couldn’t see the lake.

 What kind of pork sausage do I use?